 Experience & Education

-Live Engineer for Caf Show Productions, Berklee College of MusicFebruary 2011 to Present (over 7 years)
+Live Engineer for Caf Show Productions, Berklee College of MusicFebruary 2011 to Present (about 8 years)

 Mixing live performances in the Berklee CAF, four nights a week!
 We also host celebrity master classes in the CAF, past guests include Ernie Isley (Isley Brothers) and Keith Harris (Black Eyed Peas).